sictweb/bti425-2020/notes/security-add-to-server.md

 * Import these user accounts into MongoDB

 > In [Assignment 3](/graded-work/assign3), we will do this in a slightly different way.
-> The professor team has provided user account data for all of Assignment 2's students.
+> The professor team has provided user account data for all student objects in Assignment 2.
 That's the data that we will import into MongoDB.

 <br>